fbpx

 Critical Cervical Concerns: the Severity of Cervical Spinal Cord Injuries

-Spinal cord injury, or SCI, is a traumatic, life-altering experience that affects not only the individual suffering the injury but all those who surround the victim.
-Spinal cord injuries can happen to anyone old, male or female, of any race, religion, or socioeconomic status.
+A Spinal cord injury, or SCI, is a traumatic, life-altering experience that affects not only the individual suffering the injury but all those around them.
+Spinal cord injuries are often the result of motor vehicle accidents but can be caused by any sudden impact, trauma, fall, etc.

-Depending on the location of a spinal cord injury, movement, and sensation may be lost in both the arms and the legs (tetraplegia, formerly known as quadriplegia), or just in the legs (paraplegia).
+Depending on the location of a spinal cord injury, movement and sensation may be lost in both the arms and the legs (tetraplegia, formerly known as quadriplegia) or only the legs (paraplegia).
 In other words, the parts of the body affected depend on the section of the spinal cord involved.

 A Review of Spinal Cord Anatomy

-The spinal cord is a soft, rope-like structure that is made up of millions of nerves.
+The spinal cord is a soft, rope-like structure made up of millions of nerves.
 It runs from the base of the brain to the lower part of the back.
-Its purpose is to carry information between the brain and, by way of the peripheral nerves, to other parts of the body, such as the arms, legs, and all of the organs in the body.
-Some of the nerves in the spinal cord send messages telling a particular body part to move in a certain way.
+Its purpose is to carry information between the brain and, through the peripheral nerves, to other parts of the body, such as the arms, legs, and all of the organs in the body.
+Some nerves in the spinal cord send messages telling a particular body part to move in a certain way.
 Other nerve fibers send messages about heat, cold, or pain.

 Some nerve fibers tell your bladder or bowel to “hold on a little longer,” or “it’s OK to go now.”
-Others control your body’s involuntary (autonomic) activities, such as your blood pressure, body temperature, and sweating.
-In addition, information from various parts of your body travels back to the brain by way of the spinal cord.
+Others control your body’s involuntary (autonomic) activities, such as blood pressure, body temperature, and sweating.
+In addition, information from various parts of your body travels back to the brain through the spinal cord.

-Your spinal cord is surrounded and protected by 29 vertebrae which are the bones that make up the spinal column.
-The bones are stacked one on top of another and each has a hole, creating a canal through which the spinal cord passes.
+Your spinal cord is surrounded and protected by 29 vertebrae, the bones that make up the spinal column.
+The bones are stacked one on top of another, and each has a hole, creating a canal through which the spinal cord passes.
 Your vertebrae are cushioned from one another by spongy material called disks.
-Ligaments (very tough and strong ropes) hold the vertebrae in the proper alignment.
+Ligaments (very tough, strong ropes) hold the vertebrae in the proper alignment.

 Your spinal cord emerges from the base of your skull and ends at the lower part of the back.
-The peripheral nerves (also called spinal nerves) are paired and travel to various parts of the body.
-There are 31 pairs of spinal nerves, which are numbered according to sections of the spinal column.
+The peripheral nerves (spinal nerves) are paired and travel to various body parts.
+There are 31 pairs of spinal nerves, numbered according to sections of the spinal column.

-Your cervical or neck section (C1 to C8), which includes 8 nerves and 7 vertebrae in the neck area.
+Your cervical or neck section (C1 to C8) includes 8 nerves and 7 vertebrae in the neck area.

-Your lumbar or lower back section (L1 to L5), which includes 5 nerves and 5 vertebrae in the lower back.
+Your lumbar or lower back section (L1 to L5) includes 5 nerves and 5 vertebrae in the lower back.

 The cauda equina, or “horse’s tail,” is a bundle of nerves located at the lower end of the spinal cord, extending from the L2 to S5 nerve roots.
 These nerves provide sensory and motor functions to the legs and pelvic organs.
 Cauda equina syndrome, a severe compression of these nerves, is a medical emergency characterized by back pain, motor weakness, and potential bladder or bowel dysfunction.
 Prompt treatment is vital to prevent lasting damage.